seanstappas/music-classification/README.md

 `--knn_data_structure` | `kd_tree`
 `--k_fold` | 10

 Note that the default data path is `song_data/`.
-This is where the `test` and `training` directories should be, as well as the `labels.csv`.
+This is where the `test` and `training` directories should be, as well as the `labels.csv` file.
 This data can be obtained from [Kaggle](https://www.kaggle.com/c/music-genre-classification/data).

 ## Code Organization